slimreaper35/dockerfile-parser-rs/README.md

 ## Example

-Check out the [src/bin/example.rs](src/bin/example.rs) file and run the following command:
+Check out the [src/bin/example.rs](src/bin/example.rs) file and run the following command to see how to use the library.

 ```shell
 cargo run example
 ```

 ## Limitations

-...or things to keep in mind when using this library.

 ### Instruction case sensitivity